BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2018_short_notes.md

 29/12/2018
 ---
 Saaaturday!!
 Today I beat my best under water swimming record.
 I swam 50 meters under water and I'm really happy!
 As I said after this achievement - goal 2018 COMPLETED!👍👍

+30/12/2018
+---
+This is the last Sunday of 2018.
+It's shocking how fast time flies ...
+As always for me at the end of the year, it's time to think ... about life, friends, career, goals and so on.

+31/12/2018
+---
+Last day of this year.
+I know I write about it for few days but it is important to take right decisions.
+To be honest I don't feel best today.
+I went on swimming pool at morning and swam a lot, maybe that is why.
+In the evening I went on a little party but I came back home before midnight.
+Yee....
+I'm not party person.